safety certificates

 Smoke and carbon monoxide alarms are among the cheapest and most effective safety measures you can install in a rental property.
 They cost a few pounds each, take minutes to fit, and they save lives.
 As a private landlord in England, installing and maintaining these alarms is a legal requirement — and one of the simplest compliance obligations you will ever have to meet.

 The rules were strengthened in October 2022, and the requirements are now clearer than ever.
 If you are not already fully compliant, this guide will tell you exactly what you need to do.
 These rules form part of the broader fire safety regulations for rental properties that every private landlord in England must follow.
+The government has published an explanatory booklet for landlords covering these requirements in detail.

 Smoke and CO alarms are the most cost-effective safety investment a landlord can make.
 There is no excuse for not having them.